This post may contain affiliate links. Please read our disclosure policy.

 Salisbury Steak recipe in a cast iron skillet with mushroom gravy and sprinkled with chopped parsley.

 Classic comfort food and we’re taking it retro here with easy Salisbury steaks!
 We used to buy this frozen at the supermarket but it’s so easy to make at home in just about the same time.
-One of the best ground beef recipes around, this easy Salisbury steak is made with a rich, savory mushroom gravy that cooks up with the pan drippings.
+One of the best ground beef recipes around, besides my best meatloaf recipe, this easy Salisbury steak is made with a rich, savory mushroom gravy that cooks up with the pan drippings.

-The flavor is completely amazing, better than a burger and I threw in a little concentrated tomato paste to boost the yum factor even more.
+The flavor of my homemade salisbury steak recipe is completely amazing, better than a burger and I threw in a little concentrated tomato paste to boost the yum factor even more.
 Even the picky eaters agree this is the Best Salisbury Steak recipe.

 Salisbury Steak being served with a gold serving spoon with a skillet in the background.